joel113/documentation-cheatsheet/docker.md

 `docker exec -d ubuntu touch /tmp/whatever` - Runs a detached command in the ubuntu container

+## Container Management

+`docker logs container` - Fetch the logs of a container

 ## Build

 `docker build -t hello-world .` - Builds and tags a new image from a Dockerfile